 Whole grains cannot be identified by the color of the food.
 Bread, for example, can be brown because of molasses or other ingredients, not necessarily because it contains whole grains.
 That’s why it’s important to read the ingredient list on the food nutrition label.
 For many whole-grain products, you will see the words “whole” or “whole grain” before the grain’s name in the ingredient list.
 The whole grain should be the first ingredient listed.

-Choose foods that contain one of the following ingredients first on the label’s ingredient list:
+Choose whole grain foods that contain one of the following ingredients first on the label’s ingredient list:

 - whole wheat, graham flour,